Language GANs Falling Short: Empirical Results

 \subsection{Empirical Remarks}

-These findings on both local and global metrics are illustrative: a body of research is predicated on exposure bias as the culpret for poor sample quality.
+These findings are illustrative: a body of research is predicated on exposure bias as the culprit for poor sample quality.
 Therefore, under this hypothesis, MLE should be at its weakest on long-text generation tasks.
-However, these results are evidence that exposure bias is less of an issue than optimization problems arising from GAN training combined with the non differentiability of the original objective function.
+However, our results are evidence that exposure bias is less of an issue than optimization problems arising from GAN training combined with the non-differentiability of the original objective function.
 There is also another way to interpret these results.
-It seems that MLE training leaves the generator with a better policy based on quality-diversity.
-However, because GAN training removes entropy from the learned distribution (see Figure \ref{fig:entropy_drop}), which results in high-quality samples, it can lead one to believe that GAN trained models are superior.
+It seems that MLE (pre-)training leaves the generator with a better policy according to quality-diversity.
+However, because GAN training removes entropy from the learned distribution (see Fig. \ref{fig:entropy_drop} in Appendix \ref{app:gan_entropy}), which results in high-quality samples, it can lead one to believe that GAN trained models are superior.

-For completeness, we show samples of SeqGAN, LeakGAN, and MLE from both datasets in Table \ref{tbl:samples}.
-In this experiment, we used the Image COCO dataset \cite{lin2014microsoft} in order to generate shorter sentences as well.
-In this case, the samples of all models appear similar.
-This is because generating captions is a relatively easier task.
-For the EMNLP2017 News dataset, we would like to point out interesting facts from our samples.
-In our first sample (1), the model generates the sequence ``post Brexit strategy".
-This is n-gram is not present in the training set.
-In our second sample (2), the token ``leak" and the n-gram ``Freedom of Information request" never appear together in the training dataset.
-The extrapolations show that the model learns a certain level of generalization beyond the training set.
-Additional samples are presented in Appendix \ref{app:samples}.

-\paragraph{GAN Training Reduces Entropy} Figure \ref{fig:entropy_drop} shows the evolution of a generator's entropy with respect to epochs.
-Observe that as soon as adversarial training starts, a drastic entropy reduction occurs.
-Future work investigates if GAN training changes the learned distribution or simply reduces the entropy in an ineffective way with respect to the quality-diversity trade-off.

-\paragraph{Methods to Approximately Reduce the Entropy of the Joint Distribution} We analyze the different decoding mechanisms as tools to move in the quality-diversity space and as an alternative to temperature sweep.
+\paragraph{Methods to approximately reduce the entropy of the joint distribution} We analyze the different decoding mechanisms as tools to move in the quality-diversity space and as an alternative to temperature sweep.
 We evaluate these tools by decoding from the best performing MLE model on the EMNLP2017 News dataset.
-We also consider the different properties of these tools including their ability to provide smooth control over the quality-diversity trade-off and their computational efficiency.
-The purpose of this experiment is thus not to find the best performing strategy i.e. a model combined with a decoding method but rather to compare decoding methods.
-However, a comparison between MLE and RL-GAN is provided in Appedix \ref{app:beam_gan}.
+We also consider the different properties of these tools, including their ability to provide smooth control over the quality-diversity trade-off and their computational efficiency.
+The purpose of this experiment is thus not to find the best performing strategy i.e., a model combined with a decoding method but rather to compare decoding methods.
+Further, a comparison between MLE and RL-GAN using these approaches is in Appendix \ref{app:beam_gan} and it supports our prior results.